todogroup/working-hours/README.md

 "Regularly?" you ask?
 "Yes!"
 I answer.

-Currently the work days occur once a quarter, on a Friday around 10AM Pacific time.
+Currently the work days occur once a quarter.
 They're typically scheduled for an hour.

-**THE NEXT WORK DAY IS SCHEDULED FOR:** February 19, 2021
+**THE NEXT WORK DAY IS SCHEDULED FOR:** April 14, 2021 at 10:00 AM PST

 ## Calendar invite